 In session 2010/11 we introduced guidelines on suitable rates of pay for personal helpers.
-These rates of pay were decided after researching the various rates currently being charged by Institutions, private companies and students employing their own helpers.
-The rates of pay will be looked at each year to ensure that they are appropriate.
+We decided these rates of pay after researching the various rates that institutions, private companies and students employing their own helpers, all charge.

 - Classroom/library assistants: £6 £9 per hour (for students employing their own support worker) - Classroom/library assistant: £10 £18 (if using a support worker from an agency or institution) - IT trainers: £11.50 £45 (depending on qualifications/level of experience) - Mentor: £10 £45 (depending on qualifications/level of experience) - Note-taker: £6 £9 per hour (for students employing their own support worker) - Note-taker: £10 £18 (if using a support worker from an agency or institution) - Personal support assistant: £10 £18 depending on qualifications/level of experience) - Proof-reader: £6 £9 per hour (for students employing their own support worker) - Proof-reader: £10 £18 (if using a support worker from an agency or institution) - Reader: £6 £9 per hour (for students employing their own support worker) - Reader: £10 £18 (if using a support worker from an agency or institution) - Sign language interpreter: £11.50 £45 - Study support assistant: £11.50 £45 (depending on qualifications/level of experience)